Thornton in Lonsdale: History

 In 1086 the Domesday Book listed on folio 301v under Craven Torntun & in Borch, Orm vi curactes ad geld. – that is in Thornton in Lonsdale with Burrow-with-Burrow Orm has circa 720 acres of plough-land to be taxed.
 This manor belonged to Orm, one of the family of Norse noblemen who held the most land in Northern England.
 All estates would also include grazing land, but since only arable land was tallied their total area can only be inferred.

 Historical parish

 Because the parish of Thornton in Lonsdale was in the Lonsdale Hundred, a region more ancient than the county of Lancashire, it lay across two counties.
 A strip down the left side of the parish including Ireby was in Lancashire.
 The Lancashire area was about 6 km long and its width tapered from about 2 km to about 100 m.
 However the majority of the parish, including Thornton and Burton in Lonsdale, was in the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the district of Craven.
+From 1974 to 2023 it was part of the Craven District.
 It is now administered by the unitary North Yorkshire Council.